 The connection requirements for HVDC systems provided for in Title II shall apply at the AC connection points of such systems, except the requirements provided for in Article 29(4) and (5) and Article 31(5), which can apply at other connection points, and Article 19(1) which may apply at the terminals of the HVDC converter station.

-The connection requirements for DC-connected power park modules and remote-end HVDC converter stations provided for in Title III shall apply at the HVDC interface point of such systems, except the requirements provided for in Article 39(1)(a) and Article 47(2), which apply at the connection point in the synchronous area to which frequency response is being provided.
+The connection requirements for asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units, asynchronously connected electricity storage modules and remote-end HVDC converter stations provided for in Title III shall apply at interface point of such systems, except the requirements provided for in Article 39(1)(a) and Article 47(2), which apply at the connection point in the synchronous area to which frequency response is being provided.

-The relevant system operator shall refuse to allow the connection of a new HVDC system or DC-connected power park module which does not comply with the requirements set out in this Regulation and which is not covered by a derogation granted by the regulatory authority, or other authority where applicable in a Member State pursuant to Title VII.
-The relevant system operator shall communicate such refusal, by means of a reasoned statement in writing, to the HVDC system owner or DC-connected power park module owner and, unless specified otherwise by the regulatory authority, to the regulatory authority.
+The relevant system operator shall refuse to allow the connection of a new HVDC system, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module which does not comply with the requirements set out in this Regulation and which is not covered by a derogation granted by the regulatory authority, or other authority where applicable in a Member State pursuant to Title VII.
+The relevant system operator shall communicate such refusal, by means of a reasoned statement in writing, to the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner and, unless specified otherwise by the regulatory authority, to the regulatory authority.

 This Regulation shall not apply to: